Decker School of Nursing Undergraduate Student Handbook

 The formal grievance procedure is preceded by an informal process for seeking resolution and an informal mediation process.
 The DSON strongly supports that all efforts to resolve the issue at the informal level are exhausted prior to resorting to the formal process.
 The informal or mediated process must be completed prior to beginning the formal process.

-The complainant first must attempt to find resolution by discussing the issue with the person against whom the complaint is directed.
+a.
+The complainant must first attempt to find resolution by discussing the issue with the person against whom the complaint is directed.
 This action constitutes the beginning of the informal process.

-- If no mutually agreeable resolution is reached during stage 1A, the complainant must next seek resolution from the Course Coordinator, if the course has one.
+a.
+If no mutually agreeable resolution is reached during stage 1a, the complainant must next seek resolution from the course coordinator, if the course has one.

-- If no mutually agreeable resolution is reached during stage 2A, the complainant must then seek resolution from the appropriate Program Director.
+b.
+If no mutually agreeable resolution is reached during stage 2a, the complainant must then seek resolution from the appropriate program director.
 If a mutually agreeable resolution is not reached in the informal mediation process, the individual may proceed to the formal process of review by the Formal Grievance Committee.

-- If the complainant feels that meeting with any person will involve reprisals or other unpleasant consequences, then he/she should meet directly with the appropriate Program Director.
-Following this meeting, the Director must inform the person against whom the complaint is made about the complaint and the issues involved.
+c.
+If the complainant feels that meeting with any person will involve reprisals or other unpleasant consequences, then he/she should meet directly with the appropriate program director.
+Following this meeting, the director must inform the person against whom the complaint is made about the complaint and the issues involved.

-- The Director shall attempt to mediate the dispute through discussions with each of the persons, together or separately.
+d.
+The director shall attempt to mediate the dispute through discussions with each of the persons, together or separately.